cdfoundation/soc/PROJECT_IDEA_TEMPLATE.md

 ### Sample:

-#### Refactor the APIs for better readability and less maintenance overhead
+#### Refactor the APIs for better readability and less maintenance overhead for telemetry collection

 -	Description: Work on API error telemetry.
 The actual course of action is not decided yet, but https://github.com/jenkinsci/jep looks like a good fit.
 -	Recommended Skills: java